-Is an architect and educator.
+is an architect and educator.
 He is the Director of the Architectural Association’s world renowned Design Research Lab (AADRL) in London.
-He has been a visiting Research Fellow at M.I.T.’s Center for Advanced Visual Studies working with the Interrogative Design Group and co-founded the New Media and Information Research initiative at the Architectural Association.
-He has taught in the graduate school of the University of Pennsylvania and the Royal College of Art, Innovation Design Engineering Department and the University of Innsbruck.
+He has been a visiting Research Fellow at M.I.T.’s Center for Advanced Visual Studies and co-founded the New Media and Information Research initiative at the AA.
+He has taught in the graduate school of UPENN, Royal College of Art Innovation Design Engineering Department and the University of Innsbruck.

 Stephen received an MA in Communication and Interaction Design at Central St. Martins School of Art and Design in London and his BFA with honors from Mason Gross School of the Arts, Rutgers University.